Tom-PIT/Connected.Docs/en/Supply/CodeLists/SupplierMaterials.md

 The **Menu** in the top-right corner provides a single action:

-- **Export** – Exports the visible list of supplier materials into a CSV file for analysis or backup purposes.
+- **Export** â€“ Exports the visible list of supplier materials into a CSV file for analysis or backup purposes.

 ## Deletion